 IRS Civil Penalty 6672 and 6721

-IRS Civil Penalties Associated with Payroll TaxThe two IRS Civil Penalties that we see while resolving 941 Payroll tax liabilities are the IRC 6672 and IRC 6721 Penalties.
+IRS Civil Penalties Associated with Payroll TaxThe two IRS Civil Penalties that we see while resolving 941 Payroll tax cases are the IRC 6672 and IRC 6721 Penalties.
 Although the penalties are assessed for very different reasons, each can be devastating to a business and the business owner(s).
 And, each has its own distinct solutions.

 IRC 6672 Civil Penalty